 top of page

-About US
+About us

 Bala Materials Lab is a research group led by Dr Nilanthy Balakrishnan, specialising in the discovery and optimisation of advanced materials for next‑generation energy technologies.
-Our work sits at the interface of physics, chemistry, materials science, and machine learning, with a focus on understanding and engineering materials that enable cleaner, more efficient, and more sustainable energy solutions.
+Our work sits at the interface of physics, chemistry, materials science, and machine learning, with a strong focus on understanding and engineering materials that enable cleaner, more efficient, and sustainable energy solutions.

 Principal Investigator